JoeDunnStable/how_much_data/README.md

 As Taleb mentions in his paper, the lognormal distribution is a well behaved thin tail distriubtion for small sigma, but becomes a fat-tailed distribution for sigmas much in excess of one.
-The weakest part of the calculation here is associated with the large sigma runs of the for the convolution test of the lognormal distribution.
-These have three widely divergent scales associated with them.
+The weakest part of the calculation here is associated with the large sigma runs, These have three widely divergent scales associated with them.
 For instance, when mu=0 and sigma=5, the mode is about 1.4e-11, the mean and MAD are about 2.7e+5 and the stardard deviation is about 7.2e+10.
 The MAD for the normal distribution is sqrt(2/pi)  times it's standard deviation and therefore the the MAD normallized by n^.5 must go from 2.7e+5 to 5.7e+10 to reach it's asymptotic state.

-## To Do

-* Implement the normal with switching variance distribution.
-This is the one that Taleb uses demonstrate the possibility of negative kappa.

 ## Acknowledgements

 1. The package makes heavy use of the Boost C++ headers available at [boost](http://www.boost.org).
-2. The package uses the Eigen headers for the purpose of wrapping the fast fourier transform code and holding the large arrays that are used by the fft.
+2. The routines to calculate the Gauss/Kronrod nodes and weights use the Eigen headers.
 These are available at [Eigen](http://www.eigen.tuxfamily.org).
-3. As distributed the Eigen header wraps the fftw3 available at [fftw](http://fftw.org).
-The fftw uses a GPL, so if you want a less restrictive license you should delete the line
-#define EIGEN_FFTW_DEFAULT at the beginning of convolution_test.cpp, which will revert to the
-kissfft.
-Warning: kissfft uses much more memory and causes a severe slow down on my machine for the larger arrays because of swapping activiity.
-4. One of the calculations of the characteristic function for the lognormal distribution uses Lambert W functions.
+3. One of the calculations of the characteristic function for the lognormal distribution uses Lambert W functions.
 I've used the C++ code for the complex Lambert W function from [Istvan Mezo's web page](https://sites.google.com/site/istvanmezo81/others).
-5. The routines in the adaptive_integration routine started out life as machine C++ translations of Fortran routines in QUADPACK, which is part of SLATEC and therefore in the public domain (http://en.wikipedia.org/wiki/QUADPACK).
+4. The routines in the adaptive_integration routine started out life as machine C++ translations of Fortran routines in QUADPACK, which is part of SLATEC and therefore in the public domain (http://en.wikipedia.org/wiki/QUADPACK).
 The routines were then heavily modified to take advantage of the C++ language.
-6. One of the modifications made to QUADPACK is the addition of the ability to calculate the nodes and weights for the Gauss Kronrod integration on the fly.
+5. One of the modifications made to QUADPACK is the addition of the ability to calculate the nodes and weights for the Gauss Kronrod integration on the fly.
 For this purpose Dirk Laurie's method is used [kronrod.ps](http://dip.sun.ac.za/~laurie/papers/kronrod/kronrod.ps).
 The routines used here are C++ translations of Dirk Laurie's MATLAB code, which is included in Walter Gautschi's OPQ suite [OPQ](https://www.cs.purdue.edu/archives/2002/wxg/codes/OPQ.html).

 ## License
-The code included here is covered the the MIT license.
+The code included here is covered by the MIT license.